Isabelle Eberhardt: Move to North Africa

 Sometime prior to 1894, Eberhardt began corresponding with Eugène Letord, a French officer stationed in the Sahara who had placed a newspaper advertisement for a pen pal.
 Eberhardt asked him for every detail he could give her about life in the Sahara, also informing him of her dreams of escaping Geneva alongside her favourite sibling, Augustin.
 Letord encouraged the two of them to relocate to Bône, Algeria, where he could assist them in establishing a new life.
 In a series of circumstances that remain unclear though involving financial debts and ties to Russian revolutionist groups with which he was affiliated, Augustin fled Geneva in 1894.
 Eberhardt probably assisted him initially but was unable to keep track of his whereabouts despite making constant inquiries.
 In November 1894 Eberhardt was informed by a letter that Augustin had joined the French Foreign Legion and was assigned to Algeria.
-While at first furious with Augustin's decision, Eberhardt's anger did not last; she asked him to send her a detailed diary of what he saw in North Africa.
+Though she was at first furious with Augustin's decision, Eberhardt's anger did not last; she asked him to send her a detailed diary of what he saw in North Africa.

 In 1895, Eberhardt published short stories in the journal La Nouvelle Revue Moderne under the pseudonym of Nicolas Podolinsky; "Infernalia" (her first published work) is about a medical student's physical attraction to a dead woman.
 Later that year she published "Vision du Moghreb" [sic] (Vision of the Maghreb), a story about North African religious life.
 Eberhardt had "remarkable insight and knowledge" of North Africa for someone acquainted with the region only through correspondence, and her writing had a strong anti-colonial theme.
 Louis David, an Algerian-French photographer touring Switzerland who was intrigued by her work, met with her.
 After hearing of her desire to move to Algiers, he offered to help her establish herself in Bône if she relocated there.
 In 1895, he took a photograph of Eberhardt wearing a sailor's uniform, which would become widely associated with her in later years.